 |Rental Yard||Home Center (No Insulation Purchase / Insulation Purchase)|

 |Full Day||$205||$50 / $0|

 |Month||$1,530||$1,400 / $1,350|

 Top-quality blowers have a large capacity and enormous speed.
-For example, the Heat-Seal 5500, pushes between 82 to 135 bags per hour (cellulose; fiberglass).
+For example, the Heat-Seal 5500, pushes between 82 to 135 bags per hour of cellulose or fiberglass.

-Not all blowers run over five figures in price.
-Intec is one manufacturer that makes more cost-effective insulation blowers--with lower capacity and volume specs.
-Intec Force 1 is typically found as a rental.
+But not all insulation blowers are this pricey.
+Intec is one manufacturer that makes more cost-effective insulation blowers—with lower capacity and volume specs.
+Intec Force 1 is typically found as a rental at home centers.

-The Intec Force/2 has a 50 pound or 8 1/2 cu. ft. capacity.
+The Intec Force/2 has a 50-pound or 8 1/2 cubic. foot capacity.
 This model can push out over 2,000 pounds of cellulose insulation or 428 pounds of fiberglass insulation per hour.

-Whereas higher capacity insulation blowers has gas powered motors, the Intec model runs off of two 20 amp household circuits.
+Higher-capacity insulation blowers have gas-powered engines; the Intec model runs off of two 20 amp household circuits.